WordsOut poems by Godfrey

 other?

-Most evangelicals who accept the absolute authority of the Bible shy away from such an
+evangelicals who accept the primary authority of the Bible shy away

 a matter of interpretation: the bible itself gives little explicit